IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

                      path_to_output = "iucnn_model_1")
 ```

-You can use the `summary` and `plot` methods to get an overview on the training process and model performance.
+The `summary` and `plot` methods give an overview on the training process and model performance.

 ```{r}
 summary(res_1)